Ravenswood planter mosaic brightens corner by renovated Metra station

 The new addition arrived in September 2023, and spring’s colorful flowers are enough to make passersby stop and look at an intersection they previously shuffled on through.

 “It has so much mirror on it.
-I love seeing the car and people reflections on it,” says Petro, as she reflects on the piece.
+I love seeing the car and people reflections on it,” says Porto, as she reflects on the piece.

-The mosaic’s “Community” theme is represented by worker bees adorning the sides of the planter, Petro said.
-The buzzing bumbles also play into Petro’s love of nature.
+The mosaic’s “Community” theme is represented by worker bees adorning the sides of the planter, Porto said.
+The buzzing bumbles also play into Porto’s love of nature.

-To start the planter, Petro held workshops with Ravenswood neighbors to help them create their own porcelain clay tiles and learn how to install them.
-For Petro, a former art teacher, this was a highlight of the project.
+To start the planter, Porto held workshops with Ravenswood neighbors to help them create their own porcelain clay tiles and learn how to install them.
+For Porto, a former art teacher, this was a highlight of the project.

 “I wanted the community’s hands to be on the piece themselves,” she says.
 Also, “the porcelain clay is great because the pores are tighter and don’t absorb water.
 They always withstand the Chicago weather.”

 The students’ work included handmade flowers and petals, and hexagons with inspirational quotes about hope and community, she says.
-Petro added her own touch, etching bees into the pieces of mirror.
+Porto added her own touch, etching bees into the pieces of mirror.

-Another group of volunteers helped Petro apply the tiles to the surface of the planter and then smooth the grout — a sand and cement mixture — in between the pieces.
-Grout is permeable and helps the mosaic accommodate for the shrinking and expanding caused by moisture and temperature changes, Petro says.
+Another group of volunteers helped Porto apply the tiles to the surface of the planter and then smooth the grout — a sand and cement mixture — in between the pieces.
+Grout is permeable and helps the mosaic accommodate for the shrinking and expanding caused by moisture and temperature changes, Porto says.

 “It’s fun to watch any person of any age or any background get that spark.
 You see the sparkle in their eyes when they get it: ‘Oh, this makes sense!’”

-“I don’t even own a TV,” jokes Petro, who won’t know how her art is used in the show until the episode runs.
+“I don’t even own a TV,” jokes Porto, who won’t know how her art is used in the show until the episode runs.

 Chicago’s murals & mosaics